-- Students can only take ONE of the following core courses per year, which range between 3-6 credits: Spirituality in Education, Purpose-Driven Innovation Blending Behavioral Science and Spiritual Practice, and Spiritual Wellness. - If students take Animal Human Bond for a core course, then they may take another of the others listed above, totaling in TWO core courses for the first year. - If students take the above TWO core courses, then they can count this toward the 19 SMB elective requirement and will therefore only take 6 credits (2 courses) of electives rather than 9 credits (3 courses).
+- Students can only take ONE of the following Core Courses per year, which range between 3-6 credits: Spirituality in Education, Purpose-Driven Innovation Blending Behavioral Science and Spiritual Practice, and Spiritual Wellness. - If students take Animal Human Bond for a Core Course, they may take a second core course listed above. - If students complete both Core Courses listed above, they may apply them toward the 19-credit SMB elective requirement and will only need to take 6 elective credits (2 courses) instead of 9 credits (3 courses)